Humanizing the Machine: Proxy Attacks to Mislead LLM Detectors: Theoretical Analysis

-Before we prove Theorem~\ref{thm: dpo effect}, we first introduce some useful notations.
+Before we prove Lemma~\ref{thm: dpo effect}, we first introduce some useful notations.
 Given input text $x \in \gX$, denote by $r^*(x) := \max_y r(x, y)$ the maximal possible reward attributed to the prompt-response pair $(x, y)$ given $x$.
 Next, given a text generation process $M$, denote by $\Delta_M (x) := r^*(x) - \E _{y \sim \pi_M (\cdot | x)} r(x, y)$ the \textit{suboptimality} of $M$ according to reward $r$.
 Intuitively, the larger this suboptimality gap, the smaller the expected reward for texts generated by $M$, and thus the more likely the detector will label the generated texts as machine-generated.
-With this we establish the following assumption stating the effectiveness of the detector: \begin{assumption} The implicit reward $r(x, y)$ from the detector $D$ favors human-generated texts $H(y | x)$ over machine-generated texts of the reference model $M^{\reff}(y | x)$.
+With this we establish the following assumption stating the effectiveness of the detector:

+\begin{assumption} The implicit reward $r(x, y)$ from the detector $D$ favors human-generated texts $H(y | x)$ over machine-generated texts of the reference model $M^{\reff}(y | x)$, but $H$ does not achieve optimal reward.
 More formally, for a reasonable prior distribution of input texts $\gP(\gX)$,